Robert Williams III NBA Playoffs Player Props: Celtics vs. Hawks

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Hawks, have a middling offensive tempo, ranking 10th with 102.9 possessions per contest.

-- Defensively, the Hawks are ranked 25th in the NBA, allowing 118.1 points per contest.
+- The Hawks are the 25th-best defensive squad in the league, giving up 118.1 points per contest.

-- On the boards, the Hawks are ranked 19th in the NBA, giving up 44.1 rebounds per contest.
+- On the glass, the Hawks have allowed 44.1 rebounds per contest, which puts them 19th in the league.

 Robert Williams III vs. the Hawks